-Fanotify is a file access notification system built-in to later Linux kernels.
-This kernel feature allows Sophos Anti-Virus to scan files On-Access and if necessary block access to threats.
-This article gives further details on the supported environments for Fanotify and Sophos Anti-Virus
+Fanotify is a file access notification system built-in to many common Linux kernels.
+This kernel feature allows Sophos Anti-Virus to scan files on-access and, if necessary, block access to threats.
+This article gives further details on the supported environments for fanotify and Sophos Anti-Virus for Linux.

 Operating systems Linux

-Support for Fanotify is included in Sophos Anti-Virus version 9.7.x and higher.
-This provides an alternative to Talpa - the current On-Access kernel interface.
+Support for fanotify is included in Sophos Anti-Virus version 9.7.x and higher.
+Fanotify provides notification and interception of file system events, and can be used for on-access file scanning as an alternative to the Sophos-provided Talpa kernel interface.

 Restart SAV: /etc/init.d/sav-protect restart

-Use of Fanotify with Sophos Anti-Virus is fully supported for on-access scanning, however the following caveats apply:
+Use of fanotify with Sophos Anti-Virus for Linux is fully supported for on-access scanning; however please note the following:

-If you experience any unexpected behaviour or issues with Fanotify please contact Sophos support, known issues are listed below.
+If you experience any unexpected behaviour or issues with fanotify, please contact Sophos support.

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
 If you need technical support please post a question to our community.
 Alternatively for licensed products open a support ticket.